• Home

 2017 RSA Spiritualise Report

 Spiritualise is a tenacious inquiry into the philosophical coherence, scientific grounding and cultural relevance of spiritual perspectives, experiences and practices.
 The first edition was the culmination of a two-year project at the RSA in London involving over three hundred participants including atheists, agnostics, and people of various faiths.
+This second edition includes an extended new preface and an additional chapter focussed on the relationship between spiritual sensibility and political imagination.

 2016 Manifesto for a Healthy and Health-Creating Society

 This manifesto addresses both the UK’s external role in the world and the internal provision of services and creation of a healthy and health-creating society.
 It offers a positive vision for how the UK can benefit from the brilliance of its clinicians, scientists, and entrepreneurs in the fields of health and biomedical and life sciences—but only if all sectors contribute and work together to do so.
-The manifesto builds on the policy, insights, and actions of many organisations and people throughout the UK and beyond.

 2015 Mindful Nation UK Report